rifflearning/mattermost-plugin-riff-survey/docs/db_schema.md

 ## Survey

 Stores the survey information.
-All survey with different IDs and all versions are maintained as different entries in the DB.
+All surveys with different IDs, and all the different versions of surveys with the same ID, are maintained as different entries in the DB.

 ```
 key: hash[survey_<survey_id>_<survey_version>]